aSmirilios/Space-Shooter/README.md

 # Space-Shooter
-A simple space shooter game.
+A simple space shooter game made by: AGGELOS SMYRILIOS